Macad3D/UserGuide/docs/Concepts/ImportExport.md

 > [!TIP]
 > Imported meshes can be displayed, but not modified or be part of another modeling operation.
 However, meshes can be converted to solids using the [Convert to Solid](xref:e0d6ed71-f1fa-481b-94b4-c7f76591b1b4#shape-stack-converter) tool.

+> [!CAUTION]
+> Macad\|3D works best with [B-rep](xref:0c834add-faf4-48f0-a8c3-e6dce411774c#see-also) shapes.
+Imported solids can have a wide variety of topologies and surface descriptions.
+One example of this are models from CAD programs that are based on B-spline ([NURBS](xref:0c834add-faf4-48f0-a8c3-e6dce411774c#see-also)) modeling, or exporters which convert the model to B-splines during export.
+These models cannot be processed by all modifiers because fundamental information has been lost, such as whether the surface is planar.

 ## Drawings

 Drawings are easily generated from a viewport and exported as 2D vector file.
 They contain every shape currently visible, with hidden lines removed (or rather exported with different style).